leoncw/leoncw.github.io/docs/index.md

  <!-- Red Sea Urchin Forecasting Project -->
   <li><a href="https://leoncw.github.io/Red-Sea-Urchin-Landings-TS/Callum%20Weinberg%20-%20PSTAT%20274%20final%20project%20-%20Jan%202023%20Edit.pdf" target="_blank">Forecasting Santa Barbara Red Sea Urchin Landings</a>
     <ul>
       <li>Red sea urchins are an important fishery species in the Santa Barbara region.
-Unfortunately, their populations are on the decline, as well as landings of Red Sea Urchins.
+Unfortunately, their populations are on the decline, as well as landings of red sea urchins.
 This project explores the potential of time-series forecasting of 2019 red sea urchin landing using a SARIMA model, with 2008 through 2018 as the training period.
 The findings suggest red sea urchin landings can be modeled with a SARIMA model and forecasted accurately.</li>
       <li>Completed for PSTAT 174/274 course credit at UCSB.
 The project code and data are available on my Github page Github <a href="https://github.com/leoncw/Red-Sea-Urchin-Landings-TS">(Direct link to Project Github Page)</a>.</li>
     </ul>
   </li>